Menu

 Practice at the Playground red playground set

 Toddlers learn words by experiencing them.
-Pretend to be a sports announcer, and use the Play-by-Play LSL strategy to talk about what’s happening at the playground.
+Pretend to be a sports announcer, and use the Play-By-Play LSL strategy to talk about what’s happening at the playground.
 Describe the playhouse, tunnel, monkey bars, drinking fountain, and swings.

 Toddler Tip: Play hide and seek at the playground with your toddler to grow their listening and talking skills.
 Use the Hear It Before They See It LSL strategy by hiding a toy under the slide, say “Listen!
 I have a train.”
 Then talk about the object.
 “I hear the train.
 Choo-choo!”
 Then, reveal the train and say “Here’s your train.
 Choo-choo!
 The train goes sooo fast.”